PEOPLE

 Graduate Students

-Yuqing SHI is a Ph.D. student in the Department of Psychology at NUS.
+Yuqing Shi is a Ph.D. student in the Department of Psychology at NUS.
 She holds an M.S. in Cognitive Neuroscience from Beijing Normal University and a B.S. in Psychology from the same university.
 Her research interests lie in the naturalistic social perception and its neural representation, particularly focusing on the computational modeling of the dynamic processes of human interaction.
 Besides her academic pursuits, Yuqing finds joy in Latin dancing, hiking, and video calling with her cat.

-Joy TONG is a Ph.D. student in the Department of Psychology at NUS.
+Joy Tong is a Ph.D. student in the Department of Psychology at NUS.
 She has a M.Phil. in Criminology from the University of Cambridge and has worked in applied forensic and organisational psychology settings.
 She has research interests in the applications of social cognitions, specifically in terms of how quantity and quality of intergroup contact influence decisions in criminal justice and other settings.

-Honor’s Thesis Students
+Honors Thesis Students

 Research Assistant